Belthazaar/mini-internet-course/docs/instructions/tools.md

 If the DNS server is used, the IP addresses in the traceroute output will be replaced by the corresponding router names.
 For example, `12.0.2.2` will
-be translated into `GENE-ZURI.group12`, because this is the IP address configured on the interface `port_ZURI` of the router `GENE` in AS12.
+be translated into `JAKA-SING.group12`, because this is the IP address configured on the interface `port_SING` of the router `JAKA` in AS12.
-The DNS server is located in a container connected to the interface `dns` of the router `ZURI`.
+The DNS server is located in a container connected to the interface `dns` of the router `SING`.
 The IP address on that interface is pre-configured, you do not need to modify it.
 Also, each host is pre-configured to use the DNS server.
 Only hosts use the DNS server, routers do not.
 Of course, hosts can only use the DNS server if they can reach the network `198.0.0.0/24` (where the DNS server